DengpanFu/LUPerson/fast-reid/README.md

-# Fast ReID with modification our finetuning tasks.
+# Fast ReID with modification for our finetuning tasks.
 We modify the code from [fast-reid](https://github.com/JDAI-CV/fast-reid) with commits on 10/9/2020(nearby).
 Please follow [fast-reid](https://github.com/JDAI-CV/fast-reid)'s instruction to install fast-reid.

 ## Dataset